shang-chuanshun0437/hello-indexeddb/README.md

 ### query(key, value, compare)

-Get objects by one name of its indexes key and certain value. i.e.
+Get objects by one name of its indexes key and certain value.
+Notice, `key` is a indexName.
+i.e.

 ```js
 let objs = await idb.query('name', 'GoFei')